foxj77/word-count-example/README.md

 Hyphenated words are broken into two and counted separately.

+Unicode characters, emoticons, are not supported and therefore not counted as a word.

 ## Features
 - **Total Word Count:** Calculates how many words are in the file.
 - **Total Unique Word Count:** Calculates how many unique words are in the file.